destel/rill/README.md

-The combination of **OrderedFilter** and **First** functions solves this elegantly, while downloading and keeping in memory at most 5 files at a time. **First** returns on the first match, this triggers the context cancellation, and prevents further downloads.
+The combination of **OrderedFilter** and **First** functions solves this elegantly, while downloading and keeping in memory at most 5 files at a time. **First** returns on the first match, this triggers the context cancellation via defer, stopping URL generation and file downloads.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-Ordering)